Autism, or Autism Spectrum Disorder (ASD), is one of a group of 5 disorders that fall under the label of Pervasive Developmental Disorders (PDD).

 - Individual requests: since group funding is not always appropriate, a second process has been developed to include requests from individuals.

 The funds in special activities are strictly to be used to pay for one-to-one support (a worker/facilitator) so a child may fully participate in an activity outside the home.
-The maximum funding available per request is $500.00.
+The maximum funding available for individual requests is $500.00 per application.
 Individual applicants may make 2 separate requests per fiscal year and approval of a second application is based on budget availability.
+The maximum funding for group activity requests is $2000.00 per application.
+Group applicants from the same group are limited to 2 group applications per fiscal year, and is based on budget availability.
+A minimum of 3 children in a group is required.

 Application for Enhanced Respite – Crisis